 Nathan Outlaw’s Home Kitchen ...
 Paella Recipe

-A regular on Saturday Kitchen and Great British Menu, acclaimed seafood chef Nathan Outlaw has two restaurants and several cookbooks to his name.
-His two-Michelin-starred fish restaurant in Port Isaac, Cornwall was awarded the UK’s Best Restaurant 2018 title by The Good Food Guide for its unique and thrilling fish dishes.
+A regular on Saturday Kitchen and Great British Menu, acclaimed seafood chef Nathan Outlaw also has two cookbooks and five restaurants to his name.
+His two Michelin-starred Cornish fish restaurant in Port Isaac was recently awarded the UK’s Best Restaurant 2018 title by The Good Food Guide for its unique and thrilling fish dishes.

-In his book Nathan Outlaw’s Home Kitchen, Outlaw shares his favourite fuss-free recipes, from light and wholesome salads to hearty roasts and, of course, simple seafood dishes.
+In his new book, Nathan Outlaw’s Home Kitchen, Outlaw shares his favourite fuss-free recipes, from light and wholesome salads to hearty roasts and, of course, simple seafood dishes.
 These are accessible yet flavourful, everyday dishes.

 "This is an amazing fun dish that’s great for entertaining.
 My recipe uses only seafood, but you might like to add some bacon or chicken.
 In Spain, paella is often served with aïoli, but I think it’s too garlicky for the seafood and imposes on its delicate flavours.
 This is the kind of dish that everyone likes to help themselves to more of, so I’ve made the quantities generous."